Mowani Mountain Camp is set amoungst large granite boulders in a picturesque area of Damaraland.

 Food quality: Breakfast is a buffet consisting of cereals, freshly made bread, jams, fruit, yoghurt, fruit juices, tea and coffee.
 Hot breakfasts are made to order.

 There is a set menu of light lunches, such as salads and sandwiches.
 Dinner is a delicious and varied three-course set menu, professionally served in the candlelit dining room.
 Tea and coffee are available throughout the day.

 Dining locations: Indoor and Outdoor Dining

 Cost of meal e.g. lunch: £10-15

-Honeymoons: Honeymooners might treat themselves to a few nights in the superb suite at Mowani Mountain Camp.
-Its luxury, seclusion and stupendous views over the surrounding Damara landscape make it a romantic retreat of note.See more ideas for Honeymoons in Namibia
+Honeymoons: Treat yourselves to a few nights in the superb suite at Mowani on your Namibia honeymoon.
+Its opulence, seclusion and stupendous views over the surrounding landscape are unbeatable.
+Keeping nature close but luxury and romance closer, this is a perfect honeymoon destination.See more ideas for Honeymoons in Namibia

 Photographic: With its setting among smooth granite kopjies, landscape photographers will be in their element at Mowani.
 The views are spectacular, too, especially from the sundowner spot, which is stunning at all times, not just at sunset.See more ideas for Photographic in Namibia

 Wildlife safaris: Mowani Mountain Camp offers guided nature drives into the dry river beds in this area.
 The game isn’t dense here, but you’ll probably see a good sprinkling of antelope and birds – and have a fairly good chance of spotting the area’s desert-adapted elephants, although you might have to drive quite a way to find them.See more ideas for Wildlife safaris in Namibia

 Attitude towards children: The lodge has a good attitude to children as longs as they are well behaved.